Creative Nonfiction (magazine)

 Creative Nonfiction is a literary magazine based in Pittsburgh, Pennsylvania, United States.
 The journal was founded by Lee Gutkind in 1993, making it the first literary magazine to publish, exclusively and on a regular basis, high quality nonfiction prose.
 In Spring 2010, Creative Nonfiction evolved from journal to magazine format with the addition of new sections such as writer profiles and essays on the craft of writing, as well as updates on developments in the literary nonfiction scene.
 As of 2023, the magazine has ceased publication, with no information provided about when or if they will resume publication.
+However, in a 2024 interview, Gutkind said, "Creative nonfiction is now one of the fastest-growing disciplines in both academia and publishing."
+After Creative Nonfiction went on an indefinite hiatus, a partnership between Creative Nonfiction and Narratively was announced.

 Work originally printed in Creative Nonfiction has been reprinted in The Best American Essays, The Best American Travel Writing in 2013, The Best Women's Travel Writing in 2013, and The Best American Nonrequired Reading.
 In 2014, Creative Nonfiction ranked 23 on the Pushcart Prize list of nonfiction literary magazines.
 Creative Nonfiction was a finalist for the 2014 AWP Small Press Publisher Award and a finalist in the "Best Writing" category for the Utne Independent Press Award in 2011.